lnaglecocco/VanVleckCalculator/README.md

 ## 3 Citation

 If you use this code in your work, please cite both this GitHub repository and the paper [_L.
-A. V. Nagle-Cocco and S. E. Dutton, Under Review (2023)._](https://arxiv.org/abs/2310.18255)
+A. V. Nagle-Cocco and S. E. Dutton, Journal of Applied Crystallography (In Press)._](https://arxiv.org/abs/2310.18255)